This post may contain affiliate links. Please read our disclosure policy.

 - Beans: Red Kidney Beans and Black Beans

-- Seasonings: Ground Cumin, Chili Powder, Dried Oregano
+- Seasonings: Ground Cumin, Chili Powder, and Dried Oregano

 - Optional: If you prefer to add some enchilada sauce, you can.
-We didn’t but it certainly won’t hurt and will add some flavor to the soup.
+I didn’t, but it certainly won’t hurt and will add some flavor to the soup.

-Note: Recipe calls for cooked shredded chicken.
-Either get a storebought rotisserie chicken and use that or cook your own at home using chicken breast (scroll down to learn how to cook the chicken for your enchilada soup).
+Note: The recipe calls for cooked, shredded chicken.
+Either get a store-bought rotisserie chicken and use that, or cook your own at home using chicken breast (scroll down to learn how to cook the chicken for your enchilada soup).

 To make enchilada soup on your stovetop: